TEIC/website/src/activities/council/meetings/tei-technical-council-p5-teleconference_2026-06-22.md

 #### TEI Conference / F2F Meeting updates
   * Tentative schedule : [https://tei2026.tei-c.org/schedule.html](https://tei2026.tei-c.org/schedule.html)
-  * Discussion / request to move Council's panel ("It's TIme for P6") to a later moment in the conference to make sure we can all attend and are in good shape to present.
+  * Discussion / request to move Council's panel ("It's Time for P6") to a later moment in the conference to make sure we can all attend and are in good shape to present.
 [Panel was rescheduled later thanks to JT and conference organizers!]
   * Council F2F arrangements / locations at SFU discussed.

 #### ATOP presentations + discussion: